 About Sascha Schubert

-Sascha helps his clients devise winning strategies in complex European Commission and multi-jurisdictional antitrust proceedings.
+Sascha helps his clients to successfully navigate complex European Commission and multi-jurisdictional antitrust proceedings.
 He heads our firm’s Brussels antitrust group and has over 15 years’ experience advising on EU and international merger control and conduct investigations.

 Particularly recognised for his work in the telecoms sector, Sascha also focuses on the growing impact of antitrust regulation on data and technology.
 His experience across other sectors spans pharma, energy, aviation, shipping as well as industrials and manufacturing.

 As co-head of the firm’s global Merger Control Skills group, Sascha is on top of the latest developments worldwide and their impact on deal planning and execution.